ciaccona007/XMageExeBooter/README.md

 # XMage Exe Booter
 Xmage Exe Booter is an executable that simply calls startClient.
-This way it is a way to start XMage that can be pinned to the taskbar.
+This makes it a way to start XMage that can be pinned to the taskbar.
 ### How to use:
 1. Click on XMage.exe
 2. Click the Download button